 • 8:00 am is a quieter, contemplative service without any music.

-Both the 9:15 and 11:00 service offer a well-supervised nursery for infants and toddlers 2 and under and great kid-friendly program for children Pre-K through 12th grade.
-During summer hours we offer our children's programs for Pre-K through 5th grade, starting on June 30th and running through August 25th.
+The 10:00am service offers a well-supervised nursery for infants and toddlers 2 and under and great kid-friendly program for children Pre-K through 12th grade.

 Anglican worship is defined by two commitments: To the authority of the Holy Scripture (the Word of God) and to the Holy Sacraments.
 Together Word and Sacrament point us to Jesus Christ and, in doing so, work to shape us into a faithful Christ-centered community.